-A record of amendments and/or version control will be maintained.
+A record of amendments and/or version control will be maintained - see p 1.

-5. Aim and Objectives and Principles
+5. Aim, Objectives and Principles

 The aims of this Plan are to:

 - Contribute to enhanced public safety and community resilience through effective planning and management of animals in emergencies, and - Ensure animals are better considered and protected from suffering during and following emergencies.